 Exchange gain or loss - What is an exchange gain or loss?

-Definition: An exchange gain or loss is caused by a change in the exchange rate used such as when an invoice is entered in at one rate and paid at another, this will generate an exchange gain or loss.
+An exchange gain or loss is caused by a change in the exchange rate used such as when an invoice is entered in at one rate and paid at another, this will generate an exchange gain or loss

-If your company buys goods from abroad and you are charged for these goods in a different currency than your base currency (which will normally be GBP if your company is registered in the UK), then when you go to pay this invoice in the same currency, the rate of exchange will invariably be different than when you booked the supplier invoice into your accounting system.
-This difference is called an exchange gain or loss, depending on which way the exchange rate has changed - up or down in value.
+If your company buys goods from abroad and you are charged for these goods in a currency different from your base currency (typically GBP, if your company is registered in the UK), when you go to pay this invoice in the same currency, the rate of exchange will invariably be different from when you booked the supplier invoice into your accounting system.

-Likewise, if you raise a sales invoice in Euros and then your customer pays you in Euros the same probably apply.
+Likewise, if you raise a sales invoice in Euros and then your customer pays you in Euros the same will apply.

 Accounting for exchange differences